 4. Ensure you’re resourced and empowered for effective implementation

 Ensure you have the resources and authority to implement effectively – have you identified a product or project owner that is empowered to make decisions?

 You’ll need to have someone responsible for communications with people inside your organisation and to also think about legacy records and data.
 If you’re migrating from another system, do you have a plan for migration?

 Finally, don’t underestimate the size of the team you need during the implementation phase.

 For the best results, manage your LMS or platform as a live service – not a one off implementation.
 We work in partnership with our clients with this, producing a 12 month rolling plan with a clear 3 month objectives.

 Remember one of the main benefits of the open source model is that clients can and do move partners.
 So make sure that you constantly review the service you’re getting.

-For more tips and techniques to help you on your journey to acquiring the best LMS experience, here’s a handy infographic with the keys to a successful implementation.
+For more tips and techniques to help you on your journey to acquiring the best Learning Platform experience, here’s a handy Infographic with the keys to a successful implementation.